vedanti-github/vedanti-github/README.md

 ### Hi there 👋
 [![@vedantiekre's Holopin board](https://holopin.me/vedantiekre)](https://holopin.io/@vedantiekre)

-- 🧑‍💻 I'm a Python Enthusiast
+- 🧑‍💻 I'm a Python and Java Enthusiast
-- 💻 I have created some Data Science projects using Machine Learning Algorithms.
+- 💻 Created some Data Science projects using Machine Learning Algorithms.
-- 🔭 I have completed a month long Data Science internship in The Sparks Foundation
+- 🔭 Completed a month long Data Science internship in The Sparks Foundation

 <!--
 **vedanti-github/vedanti-github** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.